Submissions and enquiries

 12. Tables and figures

 Tables and figures should be self-explanatory as far as possible, and headings should be fairly brief.
-Additional explanatory material should be added in notes immediately below the table or figure, clearly set off from the rest of the text.
+The use of abbreviations in figures or tables should be limited.
+Additional explanatory material, such as explanations of abbreviations or the significance levels, should be added in notes immediately below the table or figure, clearly set off from the rest of the text.
 Such notes should not be preceded by the word ‘Note’.
 JPR has no categories such as diagrams, charts, or maps, so the author should decide whether they are tables (with quantitative data or text) or figures (with graphical data).

 All table and figure contents should be in ‘Sentence case’.
 Please aim to include full words instead of abbreviations in table and figure contents.